jlportman3/mem0/vercel-ai-sdk/README.md

-# Mem0 AI SDK Provider
+# Jmemory AI SDK Provider

-The **Mem0 AI SDK Provider** is a community-maintained library developed by [Mem0](https://mem0.ai/) to integrate with the Vercel AI SDK.
+The **Jmemory AI SDK Provider** is a community-maintained library developed by [Jmemory](https://jmemory.ai/) to integrate with the Vercel AI SDK.
 This library brings enhanced AI interaction capabilities to your applications by introducing persistent memory functionality.
-With Mem0, language model conversations gain memory, enabling more contextualized and personalized responses based on past interactions.
+With Jmemory, language model conversations gain memory, enabling more contextualized and personalized responses based on past interactions.

-Discover more of **Mem0** on [GitHub](https://github.com/mem0ai).
+Discover more of **Jmemory** on [GitHub](https://github.com/jmemoryai).
-Explore the [Mem0 Documentation](https://docs.mem0.ai/overview) to gain deeper control and flexibility in managing your memories.
+Explore the [Jmemory Documentation](https://docs.jmemory.ai/overview) to gain deeper control and flexibility in managing your memories.

 For detailed information on using the Vercel AI SDK, refer to Vercel’s [API Reference](https://sdk.vercel.ai/docs/reference) and [Documentation](https://sdk.vercel.ai/docs).